Is Your Online Store Ready for Black Friday? (Part 1)

-- Activate a PHP code optimization module such as APC, Opcache, eAccelerator.
-You can enable each of them in cPanel -> PHP Manager by SuperHosting.
+- Activate a PHP code optimization module such as OPcache.
+You can enable OPcache in cPanel » PHP Manager by SuperHosting.

 - Activate PHP 7 if your website is compatible.
 Often it can improve the website's performance.
 PHP7 can also be enabled in your cPanel.

-- Use Memcached – we can help you if your CMS supports it by default.
-If you are using a custom system, we recommend that you spend some time integrating Memcached.
-If you have WooCommerce you can try speeding up your website with WordPress Manager by Superhosting.
+- Use Memcached or Redis.
+We can help you if your CMS supports it by default.
+If you are using a custom system, we recommend that you spend some time integrating Memcached or Redis.
+If you have WooCommerce you can try speeding up your website with WordPress Manager by SuperHosting.